 Next, let us look at the food processing jar.
 It comes with a 2.1-litre capacity and has a user-friendly design.
 You can remove the bowl from the jar lock.
 So, it is easier to move it around the kitchen.
 It has a chopping blade using which you can chop vegetables and mince meat.
 Then, you have a slicing and a grating attachment.
 Using them, you can slice and grate a variety of firm vegetables like beetroot, green banana, onion, cucumber, carrot and so on.
 But you cannot slice beans or grate ginger and garlic.

 Further, you can knead dough too in the food processor.
 It comes with a pusher indicating the quantity of water and flour needed.
 But, it is better to drizzle water as you go else you may end up with a sticky dough.
 A still better way to use the food processor is by preparing dough for methi paratha, paneer paratha etc. You can chop the ingredients in the bowl and then add flour and drizzle water.
 This makes it a huge time-saver.

 Additionally, you also get a citrus juicer attachment using which you can make a glass of orange juice in about 2-3 minutes max.

 Cleaning the jars and food processor bowls is easy and hassle-free.
-Though you can wash them in the dishwasher, we wouldn’t really call it dishwasher safe for two reasons.
+Though you can wash them in the dishwasher, we wouldn’t really call them dishwasher-safe for two reasons.
 First, water gets accumulated in the jar lock and may damage the coupler in the long run.
 Second, the blades tend to lose their sharpness due to constant exposure to heat.
 Also, the jars end up with a lot of scratches.
-This applies not just to Preethi Zodiac, but to almost all mixer grinders in the market, except Hamilton Beach, which has a dishwasher safe design.
+This applies not just to Preethi Zodiac, but to almost all mixer grinders in the market, except Hamilton Beach, which has a dishwasher-safe design.